Can You Use Numbered Lists in an Essay With an MLA Format?

 In a Block

 Another method is very similar to the format of a block quote and is handy if you have lots of items in the list or the items themselves are lengthy.
-For example:

 Many classics were published posthumously: 1.
 The Trial, by Franz Kafka 2.
 The Silmarillon, by J.R.R.
 Tolkien 3.
 Persuasion, by Jane Austen